-To maintain the file size and to accelerate the loading and processing times, not all instrument settings but rather the settings in state different than the preset one are saved.
+To maintain the file size and to accelerate processing times, the instrument saves settings that deviate from their default values.
 Considered is also configuration data for the operating elements and lists with user data, e.g. dialog positions and a list of user correction data.
 However, if a list data is part of the instrument settings, a reference to this list is saved, not the list itself.